Why Marriages Fail: Invalidation (Part 2)

 When a marriage runs into trouble, repeated disappointments, arguments, and frustrations often lead to negative interpretations.

 For example, a husband’s perspective may shift from one of admiration to faultfinding.
-Then much of what his wife does is interpreted in a negative light and in his eyes she can “do no right.”
+Then much of what his wife does is interpreted in a negative light and his eyes, she can “do no right.”
 These kinds of negative interpretations can be very harmful to a marriage.

 Research shows that in distressed marriages spouses often discount the positive characteristics of each other.
 When a relationship becomes distressed, negative interpretations can mount and create an environment of despair and hopelessness.
 Eventually, the negatively perceived spouse becomes demotivated and demoralized.